bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

-Only projection is implemented, not update, so there is no lens integration yet.
-We need to decide on a story here.
+Simple update is implemented, using the design [ here](https://github.com/adamgundry/records-prototype/blob/master/SimpleRecords.hs).
+The next step is to implement type-changing update.